Internet-of-People/titania-os/doc/dapp-glossary.md

   ]
 ```

-### Tags
+### Tags*

 Used to catogorize apps.

+* Helper - Apps that are required by other dapps to run.
-* Core -  Apps made by the titania team that are core to titania
+* Core -  Apps made by the titania team that are core to titania, currently the IoP Stack.
 * Community - Apps developed by the community.

+*Dapps you add should have the community tag*

 ```
   "tags": [